freekrai/freekrai.github.io/_posts/2016-08-02-ipad-only-is-the-new-desktop-linux.md

 I'm not 100% on board all with all Watts is saying in his post, I've been using an iPad as a laptop replacement for years and more and more with the iPad Pro than ever before.
 As more and more apps start adopting the split screen support (_and [Zoom](http://zoom.us), I'm talking to you as an app I use every day for video conferences and still does not have split screen support_), it gets even more usable.

 I wrote the majority of both the first and second editions of the Twilio Cookbook on an iPad and even managed to read my editor's comments in Word, But, I can also see where he is coming from too, maybe I'm just used to working within the confines of iOS?

+I've also been the full-time desktop Linux user, and iPad-only does not feel at all like that for me.